 Blacktail Deer Hunting Rates:

-The Sitka Blacktail deer is the most economical way to experience Kodiak.
-While hunting you can expect to be immersed in the wilderness of Kodiak Island.
-Campbell’s Guide Service has access to a very large hunting area.
-Tags are over the counter.
+The Sitka blacktail deer hunt is one of the most economical ways to experience Kodiak Island while fully immersing yourself in its remote wilderness.
+While hunting, clients can expect to explore expansive country, and Campbell’s High Caliber Guide Service has access to a very large and diverse hunting area.
+Sitka blacktail deer tags are available over the counter.

 Kodiak Island Blacktail Deer HuntBlacktail Deer Hunt on Kodiak Island Alaska